 Starting as early as September and sometimes going through as late as May, we do offer longer term rentals.
 You will need to contact us for details and availability.

 The cottages come with basic pots, pans, dishes, cups, flatware, coffee maker, microwave, etc. that you should need.
-You will need to bring your own hair dryer and shower soaps, shampoo etc. If you miss something after you arrive, let us know and we will likely have it at the house for your use.
+You will need to bring your own hair dryer and shower soaps, shampoo etc.

 While there is a charcoal grill at each cottage, you will need to bring your own charcoal and lighter fluid.